Dunn's Depot Trail

 Description

-The Dunn’s Depot Trail in North Yarmouth goes for half a mile down the west bank of the Royal River through mature mixed hardwood flood plain forests.
-There is a primitive 0.4 mile loop trail on the banks of the river that connects to the main trail.
-Dunn's Depot Trail is a quiet, primitive alternative to (or extension of) the more popular and well-maintained trails at Old Town House Park, across the road on the other side of Route 9.
+Dunn's Depot Trail is a quiet, primitive alternative to (or extension of) the popular trails at Old Town House Park, across the road on the other side of Route 9.

 Length